 since $m\neq n$ and $m\neq n+1$, by hypothesis.
 One can check that by \eqref{OA pars} condition \eqref{cond Equien srg} holds and thus the result follows directly from Proposition \ref{srg equien}.
-On the other hand, the condition $m\ne \frac{n+1}{2}$ implies that $\G$ and $\bar \G$ have different regularity degree and so these graphs are non-isospectral, as asserted. \end{proof}
+On the other hand, condition $m\ne \frac{n+1}{2}$ implies that $\G$ and $\overline \G$ have different regularity degrees and so these graphs are non-isospectral, as asserted. \end{proof}

 Notice that both families of graphs appearing in Remark \ref{rem cite} have the parameters of an $OA(n,m)$ for some $n,m$.
 More precisely, the graphs $\G_1(t)$ has $OA(2t,t)$ parameters and the graphs $\G_2(t)$ has $OA(t,3)$ parameters.
 The following result shows that this happens with any strongly regular graph equienergetic with its complement which is not a conference graph.